Estebangmz666/StayHub/docs/Architecture Document/use-cases.markdown

 ### UC-023: Validate Completed Stay for Comments
 - **Actor**: System
 - **Description**: Validates that only users who completed a stay can leave a comment to ensure the authenticity of reviews.
-- **Preconditions**: A user attempts to leave a comment on an accommodation.
+- **Preconditions**: A user attempts to leave a comment on accommodation.
 - **Basic Flow**:
   1. The system receives a comment submission associated with a reservation.
   2. The system checks the reservation's status and check-out date.